Lukas Kesch

 LifeJournal.io is a journal app that lets you record and have an overview of your time spend.
 You can record or log any activity (learning, coding, exercise, ...) you want to keep track of.

-I am developing this open source app to track my exercise, coding, and learning habits.
+I am actively developing this open source app to track my exercise, coding, and learning habits.
 The Web App is built with Next.js, TypeScript, Tailwind CSS, and MySQL.
 I am self-hosting the app on my own server with a Cloudflare proxy in front.
 You can find it on my GitHub.

 Self Hosting